EntTheTree/Webnovel-1/The reincarnation of Esther Nikodemus (draft 1) /All chapters.md

 “I’m Esther, I’m currently visiting this city.
 Oh, and I’m fourteen.”
 I said my perfect introductory line.
 The man furrowing his eyebrows didn’t bother me at all.

 “She’s still using that introduction?”
-I could hear Eric mutter regretfully behind me before also introducing himself.
-It was different from how I said it but it should do.
+I could hear Eric mutter behind me before also introducing himself.
+It was different from how I said it but it would do.

 The girl let out a chuckle, her sweet voice tickled my ears a bit.
 “My name is Lavenza, I’m currently traveling with this grumpy boy to see the world.”
 She gestured to the adult-looking boy.
 “And I’m sixteen”.
 Her pure white teeth blinded my eyes as she smiled, making me almost shield my eyes.
 She must have been a noble as I stared at her elegant sense of air.